← Back to Blog

 Screen Time / Digital Wellbeing built-in limits

-- Why it fails: The "Ignore Limit" button.
+• Why it fails: The "Ignore Limit" button.
 In Apple's Screen Time, you can dismiss the limit with a single tap.
-Research shows that 89% of users who set Screen Time limits bypass them within the first week.
+Research shows most users who set Screen Time limits bypass them within the first week.
+This is why screen time limits don't work for most people.

 Putting your phone in another room